andrew-fellowes/sql-challenge/README.md

 ### 3. Data Analysis

-Lines 52 to 125 of [EmployeeSQL](./EmployeeSQL/employeeSQL.sql) answer the following questions (an image of first 10 lines of the pgadin output is shown for each question)
+Lines 52 to 125 of [EmployeeSQL](./EmployeeSQL/employeeSQL.sql) answer the following questions (an image of first 10 lines of the **pgadmin** output is shown for each question)

 1. List the employee number, last name, first name, sex, and salary of each employee.